molelesipho3/SIPMOL24054_PTO2409_GroupA_Sipho-Molele_CDV05/README update.md

 # Interactive Portfolio Website

 A modern, responsive portfolio website built with HTML, CSS, and JavaScript.
-This portfolio features smooth animations, interactive elements, and a clean design to showcase your work and skills effectively.
+This portfolio features smooth animations, interactive elements, and a clean design that effectively showcases your work and skills.

 ## Features

 - **Responsive Design**: Fully responsive layout that works on all devices (mobile, tablet, desktop)
 - **Interactive Elements**: Smooth animations, hover effects, and interactive components
 - **Modern UI**: Clean and professional design with a focus on user experience
-- **Optimized Performance**: Fast loading times and smooth animations
+- **Optimised Performance**: Fast loading times and smooth animations
 - **Cross-Browser Compatibility**: Works on all modern browsers
 - **Form Validation**: Client-side validation for the contact form
 - **Project Filtering**: Filter projects by category